 - Platform markets.
-This stream of research addresses some of the interesting phenomena arising when a platform enables the interaction of multiple independent sides.
-For example, a platform can enable consumers to purchase complementary goods, for example an app store listing apps that consumers that participate in the platform can purchase.
-Past and ongoing projects in this research area deal with competitive dynamics in the video game industry, the economics of app stores and social networks, and the recent emergence of sharing platforms such as Uber or upwork.com.
+This stream of research addresses some of the phenomena arising when a platform enables the interaction of multiple independent sides.
+Projects in this research area deal with competitive dynamics in the video game industry, the economics of app stores and social networks, and the recent emergence of sharing platforms such as UBER or upwork.com.

 - Dynamic competition.
-Firms frequently compete in the same and related markets over extended periods of time.
-Interestingly, firms often maintain their competitive advantage even if an existing technology becomes obsolete, suggesting that decisions and capabilities amassed earlier still have value in later stages of competition.
-Moreover, firms in the same market are different and tend to stay different even in the long run.
-This suggests that imitating market leaders is difficult and that market leaders may have strategic actions at their disposal that others do not, reinforcing heterogeneity even further.
-Ongoing research in this area deals with competition across technological generations, entry in the airline industry and learning from failure in multiproduct firms.
+Firms often maintain their competitive advantage even if an existing technology becomes obsolete, suggesting that decisions and capabilities amassed earlier still have value in later stages of competition.
+Ongoing research in this area deals with competition across technological generations, market entry in the airline industry and learning from failure in multiproduct firms.

 - Boundaries within and across firms.
-Organizations increasingly use project-based teams to produce and develop their output, most notably in research-intensive industries.
+Organizations increasingly use project-based teams to produce and develop their output.
 Similarly, work often gets compartmentalized across organizations so that outputs can be exchanged.
-While the evolution of cross-firm boundaries has long been a mainstay in research on Strategy and Organization, the internal organization of such teams has recently moved to the forefront of Strategy research since teams as an output-generating entity are increasing in economic importance.
+Both the evolution of cross-firm boundaries and the internal organization of such teams are at the forefront of strategy research.
 Current projects in this research area study mergers and acquisitions in the global telecommunications industry, the design of strategic alliances, the autonomy of research workers in teams, and the structure of teams facing drastic technological changes.

-We actively connect with the scientific community by (co-)organizing seminars and conferences relating to our core research areas Strategy, Technology and Organization.
+We actively connect with the scientific community by (co-)organizing seminars and conferences relating to our core research strategy, technology and organization.

 - Seminars.
 ISTO has a strong tradition of running successful seminar series.
-We have managed to attract both eminent experienced as well as promising younger scholars to Munich to present their work and exchange ideas, with many of these visits having led to successful collaborations.
-We are co-organizers of the ORG Seminar [LINK], jointly with the Chair of Organizational Economics and the Institute for Human Capital Management as well as actively involved in the Munich Innovation Seminar [LINK].
-In addition to inviting international scholars to our seminar series, we also participate in the TIME Colloquium (LINK), which promotes academic exchange with the Max Planck Institute for Innovation and Competition and the Chair in Technology and Innovation Management at the Technical University of Munich.
+We have managed to attract both eminent experienced as well as promising younger scholars to present their work and exchange ideas in Munich, with many of these visits having led to successful collaborations.
+Our current, regular offers includes the ORG seminar and TIME colloquium.

 - Conferences.
-We believe that focused workshops and conferences are an important tool to foster international exchange and collaboration.
-We currently focus our efforts on co-organizing the Munich Summer Institute [LINK], a collaborative effort together with the Max Planck Institute for Innovation and Competition and the Center of Law & Economics at ETH Zurich.
+Focused workshops and conferences are an important tool to foster international exchange and collaboration.
+We currently focus our efforts on co-organizing the Munich Summer Institute, a collaborative effort together with the Max Planck Institute for Innovation and Competition and the Center of Law & Economics at ETH Zurich.
 We aim to bring together the leading scholars in the broader field of innovation for a three-day focused conference.